jayrbolton/functional-frontend-architecture/README.md

 - Each module exports 3 basic components
   - View: a main 'view' function that takes a state and renders a Virtual DOM Tree
   - Event streams: any number of event streams that constitute the actions of the module's UI
-  - State stream: a single stream of module's state based on the different event streams, combined together using regular flyd functions like scanMerge and lift
+  - State stream: a single stream of module's state derived from the different event streams, combined together using scanMerge and lift

 Using UI modules:

 - First, import `childModule`, which gives you a view, events, and state stream
 - Call `childModule.view` within the parent's view function to embed the markup.
-- Use flyd/module/lift to merge the child module's state stream into your parent module's state stream
+- Use `flyd/module/lift` to merge the child module's state stream into your parent module's state stream
 - Use the child module's event streams directly if you need to set behavior in the child from the parent

 Rendering onto the page:

-- Use flyd.map on your parent module's view function over your state stream to produce a stream of new Virtual DOMs
+- Use `flyd.map` on your parent module's view function over your state stream to produce a stream of new Virtual DOMs
 - Scan that stream of Virtual DOMs with the snabbdom patch function and an initial HTML container

 Testing your UI: